Collateral Engine V1

 Calculation

-The protocol calculates how much margin each position needs:
+The protocol calculates how much margin each account needs by simulating the worst-case loss at maturity.

 Worst Case Variable Factor